afni/afni_doc/background_install/install_instructs/steps_macOS_12_Silicon.rst

    instructions are provided, with the necessary set of Python libraries provided for an environment (e.g., in "environment_ex1.yml").
-These could be added to an existing environment, or used to create a new one. **NB:** this should be done *after* AFNI binaries have been compiled.
+These could be added to an existing environment, or used to create a new one.

+..
+NTS, the following line should no longer be necessary:
+   **NB:** this should be done *after* AFNI binaries have been compiled.

 Quick setup (special case: NIMH-administered computers)
 ---------------------------------------------------------